Cremyll Ferry: History

 In 2013, the MV Northern Belle was badly damaged in a collision with a Royal Navy landing craft and was permanently taken out of service.
-It was replaced by the return of the Edgcumbe Belle which is still in service as the regular ferry.
+It was replaced by the return of the Edgcumbe Belle which is still in service as the regular ferry, under the current operator Plymouth Boat Trips.

 Current service

-The Cremyll Ferry was taken over by Plymouth Boat Trips in 2017, it continues to run its popular service using the MV Edgcumbe Belle, with backup ferry vessels, MV Island Princess, MV Spirit of Plymouth and the MV Plymouth Sound.
+The Cremyll Ferry was taken over by Plymouth Boat Trips in 2017.
+It continues to run its popular service using the MV Edgcumbe Belle, with backup ferry vessels MV Island Princess, MV Tamar Belle (II), MV Plymouth Sound and MV Plymouth Princess (II).

+The MV Edgcumbe Belle continues to run the daytime service year round, operating for around 12 hours a day before handing over to the MV Tamar Belle (II) in the evening during the summer months.
+The extended summer running times mean that the ancient ferry route is now available up to nearly 16 hours a day during peak season - completing up to 60 daily crossings between the 2 regular service vessels.